base-org/pessimism/docs/architecture/etl.markdown

 * `ReadRoutine` - Routine used for reading/polling real-time data for some arbitrarily configured data source

-Unlike other processs, `Oracles` actually employ _2 go routines_ to safely operate.
+Unlike other processes, `Oracles` actually employ _2 go routines_ to safely operate.
 This is because the definition routines are run as a separate go routine with a communication channel to the actual `Reader` event loop.
 This is visualized below:

 {% raw %}
 <div class="mermaid">